THE AMERICAN RIVIERA® HAS BEEN A MECCA FOR THE WELL-KNOWN AND WELL-HEELED FOR OVER A CENTURY

-What’s it like to be a celebrity living in Santa Barbara?
-In a word: relaxing.
-The area, also known as the “American Riviera,” has been a magnet for the rich and famous for over a century.
-Celebrities here can stroll down the street without getting stared at or otherwise bothered.
+The Santa Barbara-Montecito area, also known as the “American Riviera,” has been a magnet for the rich and famous for over a century.
+Celebrities living in Santa Barbara, as well as those visiting, can stroll down the street here without being ogled or hassled for an autograph or photo.
 In general, Santa Barbarans have an insouciant attitude toward celebrities, which is one reason why the town – and especially its most celebrity-filled enclave, Montecito — have been such favorites among A-listers for generations.

-Of course, that’s not the only reason why everyone from Hollywood luminaries to captains of industry find this particular stretch of California’s Central Coast so appealing.
+Of course, those aren’t the only reasons why everyone from Hollywood luminaries to captains of industry find this particular stretch of California’s Central Coast so appealing.
 The wealth of other reasons includes the charming predominately Spanish Colonial Revival architecture, long stretches of south-facing beaches, Mediterranean climate, exceptional upscale dining and shopping options, cultural and recreational activities, and much, much more.

 Silent Movies and Santa Barbara